We will have 2024 field field crew positions to advertise in January or February. Check back then if you are interested!

 - From Latimer lab: https://twitter.com/KevinDKohl/status/1267463375321268225

 Outdoor safety is of the utmost importance in field work.
 This can have many meanings, including having first aid training, being a safe driver, being aware of your personal abilities and limitations when off-trail, and – unfortunately – being prepared for potential hostile interactions with strangers.
-Many people, including Black, Indigenous, and People of Color and women, may feel less safe in the wilderness or in rural areas (see resources above).
-We recognize that women and BIPOC may have less experience doing solo trips or backpacking because of systemic barriers, lack of access to outdoor recreation opportunities, and/or fears about personal safety.
+Many people, including some Black, Indigenous, and People of Color and women, may feel less safe in the wilderness or in rural areas (see resources above).
+We recognize that some people may have less experience doing solo trips or backpacking because of systemic barriers, lack of access to outdoor recreation opportunities, and/or fears about personal safety.
 There are university resources such as Outdoor Adventures and the Field Safety office that can help you gain some experience in the outdoors if you would like to pursue field ecology and don’t know where to start to get the required experience.
 If you join one of our crews, we as a lab will do all that we can to ensure every crew member is safe and secure in the field.